 Photo (Light) Therapy

-can be very effective in controlling psoriasis, but it requires frequent treatments.
+requires many treatments.
 It may cause side effects such as nausea, headache, and fatigue, burning, and itching.
-Both UVB and PUVA may increase the person's risk for
+It can also increase the risk for skin cancer.

-Methotrexate—A type of systemic medication that affects the whole immune system.
+Methotrexate—A affects the whole immune system.
 It should not be taken by pregnant women, women planning to become pregnant, or by their male partners.

 Cyclosporine—Another type of systemic medication that suppresses the immune system to slow the turnover of skin cells.
 It should not be taken by pregnant or breastfeeding women.